JetBrains/teamcity-documentation/topics/storing-build-artifacts-in-amazon-s3.md

 To enable the CloudFront support for the current S3 bucket, activate the _Use CloudFront to transport artifacts_ option in the storage settings.

-In each of the dropdowns, _Distribution for uploads_ and _Distribution for downloads_, choose an available distribution, if it was [manually created](#Manual+CloudFront+Setup) in your Amazon profile, or click ![magic-wand.png](magic-wand.png) to _[configure settings automatically](#Automatic+CloudFront+Setup)_.
+In each of the dropdowns, _Distribution for uploads_ and _Distribution for downloads_, choose an available distribution if it was [manually created](#Manual+CloudFront+Setup) in your Amazon profile, or click ![magic-wand.png](magic-wand.png) to _[configure settings automatically](#Automatic+CloudFront+Setup)_.